-SCHOOL SOCIAL SCIENCES ACADEMIC UNIT PSYCHOLOGY LEVEL OF STUDIES UNDERGRADUATE COURSE CODE ΨΥΥ007 SEMESTER 1st COURSE TITLE RESEARCH METHODS IN PSYCHOLOGY: QUANTITATIVE METHODS if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours are ts of the course, e.g. e awarded for the whole WEEKLY TEACHING HOURS CREDITS Lectures and oral pre presentation assignments 3 5 5 Add rows if necessary.
-The organisation of teaching of methods used are described in detail at (d). and the teaching COURSE TYPE general background, special background, specialised general knowledge, skills development d, al PREREQUISITE COURSES: LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek (English is used for instruction and examination for Erasmus students) IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) http://ecourse.uoi.gr/course/view.php?id=638
+SCHOOL SOCIAL SCIENCES ACADEMIC UNIT PSYCHOLOGY LEVEL OF STUDIES UNDERGRADUATE COURSE CODE ΨΥΥ007 SEMESTER 1 st COURSE TITLE RESEARCH METHODS IN PSYCHOLOGY: QUANTITATIVE METHODS if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours are ate components of the course, e.g. The credits are awarded for the whole WEEKLY TEACHING HOURS CREDITS CREDITS Lectures and oral pre 3 5 Add rows if necessary.
+The organisation of teaching and the teaching methods used are described in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development , PREREQUISITE COURSES: PREREQUISITE COURSES: LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek (English is used for instruction and examination for Erasmus students) IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) http://ecourse.uoi.gr/course/view.php?id=638